-- Bicycles: commonly sold in local bicycle shops, with 40-100km "pedal assisted" range. - Motorbikes: ubcobikes.com (kiwi made, off-road); zeromotorcycles.com (import, for road). - Formula racing cars compete in "Formula E" (fiaFormulaE.com); An electric supercar is the fastest around the gruelling Nurburgring circuit (www.nio.io/ep9). - Over 400 one-seat "Paxster" fully electric delivery buggies are used by NZ Post.41 - Trucks are made by zevnz.com and Waste Management locally.
-Hybrid utes, SUVs and heavy trucks are being developed by viamotors.com, wrightspeed.com and Tesla.42 - Fully electric buses are mass produced by BYD.com; London is buying hundreds43 New Zealand may gain hundreds of plug-in hybrid buses by Wrightspeed from 201744, and fully electric buses will be trialed in New Zealand during 2017.
-Hyundai also make eBuses. - The world's first electric ferry launched in 2015 in Norway (carries 300 people, 120 cars)45. - Prototype electric airplanes exist.
-In 2016 the Solar Impulse 2 flew around the entire globe.
+- Bicycles: commonly sold in local bicycle shops, with 40-100km "pedal assisted" range. - Motorbikes: ubcobikes.com (kiwi made, off-road); zeromotorcycles.com (import, for road). - Formula racing cars compete in "Formula E" (fiaFormulaE.com); An electric supercar is the fastest around the gruelling Nurburgring circuit (www.nio.io/ep9). - Over 400 one-seat "Paxster" fully electric delivery buggies are used by NZ Post.42 - Trucks are made by zevnz.com and Waste Management locally.
+Hybrid utes, SUVs and heavy trucks are being developed by viamotors.com, wrightspeed.com and tesla.com/truck.43 - Fully electric buses are mass produced by BYD.com; London is buying hundreds44 New Zealand may gain hundreds of plug-in hybrid buses by Wrightspeed from 201745, and fully electric buses will be trialed in New Zealand during 2017.
+Hyundai also make eBuses. - The world's first electric ferry launched in 2015 in Norway (carries 300 people, 120 cars)46. - Electric airplanes are being developed.
+The Solar Impulse 2 flew around the entire globe in 2016; passenger planes capable of 2-hour flights are expected within a decade (weflywright.com)